“…an endless banquet” Montreal Food Guide, pt. 2

 Saint-Henri, 3632 Notre-Dame W., 507-9696 (Saint-Henri/Atwater Market)--Remember how we waxed poetic about San Francisco's micro-roasting revolution last fall?
 Well, Montreal's latest new-school café is also its first new-school micro-roaster.
 Beautiful space, top-notch equipment, nice people, plus a whole slew of roasts you can't find anywhere else.
 Have they reached the heights of some of North America's premiere coffee roasting establishments, places like Four Barrel (S.F.), 49th Parallel (Vancouver/Burnaby), Intelligentsia (Chicago), Ritual (S.F.)?
 Not yet, but give 'em time.
 They're young, they're eager, and they just got started. $ (2011)

-Sala Rosa, 4848 St. Laurent Blvd., 284-0122 (Plateau/Mile End)—One of our favorite tapas joints in Montreal, and one of our preferred locations for big groups and parties .
+Sala Rosa, 4848 St. Laurent Blvd., 284-0122 (Plateau/Mile End)—For years and years this was one of our favorite tapas joints in Montreal, and one of our preferred locations for big groups and parties .
 On Thursdays they have a flamenco dancer with live accompaniment.
-And now they've got desserts by the one and only Camilla.
-Sweet! $-$$ (2010)
+Conveniently located directly underneath La Sala Rossa, if you're planning on checking out a show. $-$$ (2010)